ShaneCurcuru/menotomymatters/_posts/2020-02-04-your-questions.md

   - How-To
 ---

-Here at Menotomy Matters, Shane is workign to bring transparency to town government - either by finding actual source records (instead of rumors) about town issues, or showing you how to get things done with Arlington town departments.
+Here at Menotomy Matters, Shane is working to bring transparency to town government - either by finding actual source records (instead of rumors) about town issues, or showing you how to get things done with Arlington town departments.